256lights/zb/docs/getting-started.md

 In this case, we're building `hello`.
 `zb build` will automatically look for a global called `hello` defined inside `zb.lua`.
-When it finds `nil`, then it looks for `hello` inside a table with the same name as the currently running platform.
+When it finds `nil`, then it looks for `hello` inside a table with the same name as the currently running platform (e.g. `x86-unknown-linux`).

 At the end, `zb build` will print the path to the directory it created, something like `/opt/zb/store/2lvf1cavwkainjz32xzja04hfl5cimx6-hello`.